runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 Districts are frequently dominated by enclaves of local, wealthy families, who have their own personal guards, supplemented by mercenary forces.

 By its constitution, the city is managed by a representative democracy, with representatives elected from each of the many districts.
-In practice, it functions more as an oligarchy, with as the various entrenched powers across the cities districts have enough influence to sway the elections in their favour, baring the occasional coup.
+In practice, it functions more as an oligarchy, as the various entrenched powers across the cities districts have enough influence to sway the elections in their favour, baring the occasional coup.
 Despite this, the city is reasonably well-run, and a decent place to live for even its poorer residants.

 The council of representatives elects their own prime minister, to represent the city in the Council of Lords.
 While this role is prestigious, the prime minister does not hold any more power than any other representative,